joaoptpsa/SINF/README.md

 `npm start`

-You can also generate a production build (static web page), will be generated in the web/build folder:
+You can also generate a production build (static web page), that will be generated in the web/build folder:

 `npm run build`